 Yes.
 Standard returns do not cover bulb burnout, misuse, improper outdoor use, improper alteration, or damage caused by customer neglect.
 In those cases, review warranty support.

 Yes.
-Treetime trees are designed for straightforward assembly and usually come in manageable sections.
-Many also use hinged branches for faster setup.
+Treetime artificial Christmas trees are designed for straightforward assembly and usually arrive in manageable sections.
+Many styles use hinged branches, so setup is mostly a matter of placing each section in order, connecting the lights if needed, and shaping the branches.

 For a full walkthrough, go to the assembly guide.